 Salar de Uyuni was created by the evaporation of a giant prehistoric saltwater lake over thousands of years of slowly rising temperatures.
 The density of salt in the water reduced into the crusty surface of hexagonal patterns that characterises the flats today.

 From the local city of Uyuni (hence the name), you can take a journey deep into the salt flats to see this unique phenomenon of nature.
 Tours into the salt flats range from day trips through to several days and nights of exploration.
 They include other nearby natural landmarks such as Fish Island (a cactus-ridden rocky outcrop amid the desert), the red lagoon of Laguna Colorada, the ancient rock formation of Árbol de Piedra, and the volcanoes of Licancabur and Ollagüe.
+There are endless unique landscapes and adventurous activities you can do in Bolivia to experience them.

 While you’re on the salt flats, don’t forget to try the famous false perspective photos made possible by this bizarre landscape.